highspot/accelerate-mixtape/README.md

 #   Padrino.root("api/presenters/**/*.rb")
 )
 ```
-This tells Padrino to load any and all ruby files in the `common` directory.
+This tells Padrino to load any and all ruby files in the `common` directory
+when the app starts up.

 Now create `models` in the common directory then add the subdirectories
 `actions`, `commands`, `entities`, and `queries`: